utunga/ssb-nodejs-mobile/README.md

 Than open the project's `./android` directory in Android Studio in order to download all the necessary dependencies.

-Enter the NodeJS project directory and run `npm install` which will also run `npm run prepare` to patch `nodejs-mobile-react-native`.
+Next, enter the `nodejs-assets/nodejs-project` directory and run `npm install` which will also run `npm run prepare` to patch `nodejs-mobile-react-native`.

 `npm run dev` to start Android development and logging.